MAKOMO/mongo2neo4j/example/README.md

 # Populate MongoDB with sample data

+The following is the complete workflow using randomly generated sample data:

+1. generation of sample data and import into MongoDB
+2. extraction from MongoDB, transformation and import into Neo4j
+3. exploration with SemSpect

 ## Preparation

 You need to have [Node.js](https://nodejs.org/en/download) and npm installed on your system.
 Furthermore the data generator requires the mongoose library: